cheng2zhang/tempering/prog/NAMD/README.md

 It also includes two additional changes.

  1. Reporting the alpha-carbon end-to-end distance in every step.
- 2. Adding a column (first) of beta to the restart file.
+ 2. Adding a column (first) of beta to the restart file (due to Justin).

 #### alpha-carbon end-to-end distance